Jettcodey/Tiktok-discord-bot/README.md

 # Tiktok-discord-bot
 A simple Discord bot that automatically detects TikTok links from an entire channel and saves them in a downloadable text file.
+(And ofc It can also be used to detect other Domains in channel)

 ## Permissions